-Since it's launch in September 2012, The Great Recovery has been touring the country, hosting workshops at different resource recovery sites, including e-waste sites in Kent and Rotherham.
-We also visited a disused tin mine in Cornwall, and a food grade plastic recycling plant in Dagenham.
-Our second series of free workshops throughout February:

-Tuesday 12th February 2013

-Caterpillar Remanufacturing, Shrewsbury

-Thursday 14th February 2013

-LMB Textile Recycling, London E16

-Wednesday 20th February 2013

-Sheffield Hallam University

-We will be running additional networking events around the UK.
-Join the mailing list or visit the events page for up-to-date information:
+Since it's launch in September 2012, The Great Recovery has been touring the country, hosting workshops at different recovery sites, including e-waste sites Sweeep in Kent and S2S in Rotherham.
+We also visited a disused tin mine in Cornwall, and a plastic bottle plant in Dagenham.
+We are running a second series of free workshops throughout February: Tuesday 12th February 2013 Caterpillar Remanufacturing, Shrewsbury Thursday 14th February 2013 LMB Textile Recycling, London E16 Wednesday 20th February 2013 Sheffield Hallam University We will be running additional networking events around the UK.
+Please join our mailing list or visit our events page for up to date information. ] greatrecovery.org.uk/events

-greatrecovery.org.uk/events